Frequently Asked Questions#

 ISA alignment#

-• The FAIR-DS uses an amended version of the original three-tier Investigation, Study, Assay (ISA) metadata framework https://isa-tools.org.
+• The FAIR Data Station uses an amended version of the original three-tier Investigation, Study, Assay (ISA) metadata framework.
 What changes were implemented and how does it affect metadata database searches?

 Metadata#

-• I messed up my metadata template file what now?
+• I messed up my metadata template file and my FAIR Data Station instance no longer functions properly, what should I do?

-Remove the excel file from the folder and restart the application.
+Remove the Excel file from the fairds_storage folder and restart the application.
 A new file with default settings will be automatically generated.

 • I want to use the metadata template developed by my colleague